 In my previous post I shared the stained glass panel I’ve been working on and promised to share the progress.
 It’s tedious and slow going but I can see light at the end of the tunnel.

 After I finish fitting the right side panel it will be time to add the copper foil to each piece.
-That will be very time consuming because there’s 68 pieces or more and some are really small!
+That will be very time consuming because there’s 68 pieces or more and some are tiny!
 Oh joy.
 But the end product will be worth it and it’s going to look great in our greenhouse!
-Next post I will share the copper foiling process.
-If you’ve ever thought about learning to make stained glass, I’d suggest taking a class.
-This is one of those mediums where hands on learning is best.
+Next post I will share the copper foiling.

 I hope you are staying healthy and you are finding things to keep you busy during our stay indoors.
 These are tough times but we will prevail!
 Much Love ~ Rhonda